 Launch Chromium from Applications Menu

-Additionally, you can launch Chromium from your desktop environment’s application menu:
+You can also launch Chromium from your desktop environment’s application menu:

 Update Chromium Browser